masataka123/blog3_e/index.md

 - I'm Masataka Iwai, an assistant professor in Department of Mathematics, Graduate School of Science, Osaka University.
 [Link](http://www.math.sci.osaka-u.ac.jp/eng/staff.html)
 - I'm majoring in complex geometry, algebraic geometry, and several complex variables.
 - I'm interested in these topics:
-1. Structure of morphisms between projective manifolds.
-I studied relative anti-canonical divisors and relative versions of Fujita's conjecture.
 2. Structure of projective manifolds whose tangent bundles are "positive" (such as ample, nef, big, pseudo-effective).
 I established the structure theorem for projective manifolds with "positive" tangent bundles or "positive" foliations.
 Recently, I studied the structure of log smooth pairs whose logarithmic tangent bundles are "positive".
 3. Structure of projective manifolds whose cotangent bundles are "positive".
 I proved the abundance conjecture for minimal projective manifolds with nef cotangent bundles whose numerical Kodaira dimension is one and I established the structure theorem for this projective manifolds.

+Also, I studied relative anti-canonical divisors and relative versions of Fujita's conjecture.
 <!--- - I study the structures of complex projective manifolds whose tangent bundles are "positive" (such as nef, big, pseudo-effective, and so on) and the morphisms between smooth projective varieties by using singular Hermitian metrics. -->
 ![](https://masataka123.github.io/blog3_e/picture/1.jpg )